 - Add onion, celery and carrot, to the same pan, turn heat to medium and sauté until they soften, about 5- 6 minutes.

-- Add cranberries, port, beef stock, sugar, thyme, and mustard seeds ( optional) and give a stir.
+- Add cranberries, ruby port, beef stock, sugar, thyme or rosemary, and mustard seeds and give a stir.

 - Nestle meat into the middle, bring to a simmer, cover tightly and place in the oven.

-- Serve over horseradish mash potatoes with a little cranberry sauce over top.
+- Serve over mashed potatoes, mashed cauliflower or whipped sweet potatoes with a little cranberry sauce over top.